MediaComem/minesweeper/README.md

   Shall the new role be allowed to create more new roles? (y/n) n
   ```

   > You should answer no to all questions.
-The `minesweeper` user should have no
+The `minesweeper` user does not need
-  > special privileges.
+  > any special privileges.
 * Create a PostgreSQL database named `minesweeper` and owned by the
   `minesweeper` user: